Avast SecureLine VPN Review 2025: Is It The Best VPN From an Antivirus?

 We didn't have an issue accessing Netflix, and even with reduced speeds on some servers, we were able to browse without noticeable lag.
 It's nice that Avast includes servers for torrenting and streaming, which you usually don't find included on VPNs included with antivirus programs.

-As far as VPNs go, if this one was included with our antivirus, we would definitely use it.
+As far as VPNs go,we would definitely use this VPN if it was included with our antivirus.

 Who is Avast SecureLine VPN best for?